pytroll/satpy/doc/source/quickstart_seviri.rst

 ===========================

-For this tutorial, we will use the Meteosat data in the uncompressed EUMETSAT HRIT format, read it through mipp_ into mpop_, resample it with pyresample_ and process it a bit.
+For this tutorial, we will use the Meteosat data in the uncompressed EUMETSAT HRIT format, read it through mipp_ into satpy_, resample it with pyresample_ and process it a bit.
 Install theses packages first.

 Software to uncompress HRIT can be obtained from EUMETSAT (register and download the `Public Wavelet Transform Decompression Library Software`_)